ExeterCodeClub/Support/codeclubcontract.md

 - You have permission to be curious and learn anything
 - Don't be afraid to write 'bad' code, just write however you like what matters is that it works.
-- If you want to know more about programming, ask look for what others have done
+- If you want to know more about programming, look at what others have done
 - Try searching the web, things like "how to become a programmer", quora will have good answers
 - The internet has almost unlimited free resources to learn from